EyasuTeshome/shifttracker/job-search/intro-to-job-search-MVP2.md

  **Learn more about how to structure your day as a job searcher:**

-- [What to expect from your day-to-day while you're job searching](https://www.loom.com/share/5e978df617b14762a0c4dc7db43b3caa) - Watch this short video talking about what to expect while you're job searching.
+- Watch this short video talking about what to expect while you're job searching: [What to expect from your day-to-day while you're job searching](https://www.loom.com/share/5e978df617b14762a0c4dc7db43b3caa).
 [Click here](https://github.com/microverseinc/curriculum-professional-skills/blob/main/job-search/what-to-expect-from-your-daily-schedule-while-job-searching.md) to read the same material that was shared in the video.

-- [How to use your weekly retrospectives to guide your job search](https://www.loom.com/share/f14cc2e66fb648a2abde849d657fa644?t=0) - Watch this short video for more guidance
+- And familiarize yoursefl about how to complete weekly retrospective in the job searching stage: [How to use your weekly retrospectives to guide your job search](https://www.loom.com/share/f14cc2e66fb648a2abde849d657fa644?t=0).

 ### How will I track my progress while job searching?

 While you are job searching, you will still attend your full-time Microverse schedule.
-However, you will be tracking your progress with specific metrics related with your job searching activities, instead of your progress through the curriculum.
+However, you will be tracking your progress with specific metrics related to your job searching activities, instead of your progress through the curriculum.
+You will see them in your View Progress page.

 **Guiding questions:**